biopragmatics/biomappings/docs/source/predict.rst

 1. Fork the `upstream Biomappings repository
    <https://github.com/biopragmatics/biomappings>`_
 2. Clone your fork, make a branch, and install it.
-Note that we're including the ``web`` and ``gilda`` extras, so we can run the curation interface locally as well as get all the tools we need for generating predictions.
+Note that we're including the ``web`` and ``predict-lexical`` extras, so we can run the curation interface locally as well as get all the tools we need for generating predictions.

        .. code-block:: console